 - You will need to pay 6% of the first $7,000 of taxable income for each employee per year, maxing out at $420 per employee per year.
 This one is all on you.
 FUTA tax is the sole responsibility of the employer.
 Your employees are not responsible for paying this tax.
 Here’s a huge caveat, though.
 If you pay state unemployment taxes, you are eligible for a tax credit of up to 5.4%, making your FUTA tax rate effectively 0.6%.

 - Some of your employees could be responsible for post-tax deductions such as court-ordered wage garnishments, child support, etc. If so, you will need to withhold these deductions from their paychecks.

 Now that we’re done with federal income taxes, let’s tackle Delaware state taxes.
 The State of Delaware has a progressive income tax, similar to how the federal income tax works.
 The more money your employees make, the higher the income tax.
 Tax rates range from 0% to 6.6%.
 Employees who make more than $60,000 will hit the highest tax bracket.

 On top of paying Delaware state taxes, employees who live or work in Wilmington have to pay a local city tax.
 You will need to withhold 1.25% from their paychecks.

-If you’re a new employer, you’ll pay a flat rate of 1.8%.
+If you’re a new employer, rates vary from 1.8% to 2.3%.
 If you’re a new employer in the construction industry, you’ll have to pay 2.3%.